 It is favorable to do Itikaf in the last 10 days of Ramadan based on the authentic Sunnah of Prophet Muhammad ﷺ.
 Itikaf means staying in the masjid all day for Allah’s sake and reciting Qur’an, making tasbeeh and so on without leaving the masjid, except for special circumstances like going to buy food to eat or any emergencies that may arise.

 Establish the Night

 Besides praying the Taraweeh after Isha, it is preferable and strongly advised to establish the night.
 This is also known as the Tahajjud prayer.
 This is essentially praying extra after Taraweeh, later into the night.
 If you plan on praying Tahajjud prayers, remember NOT to pray the Watr until AFTER the Tahajjud prayer.
 Just pray an extra rakaa at the end of your Taraweeh to make it four rakaas instead of three.

 Remember that life is temporary and there is a better life waiting for you.
 Also remember that Paradise doesn’t come easy: you have to earn it.
 Ask yourself: If I die now, will I be from the people of Paradise or Hell fire?
 If your answer is “No,” why not take this chance to change that?
 All of us need to do more to win Paradise and the last 10 days of Ramadan is the perfect time to act.
 May Allah reward all of us Paradise and let us have a happy Ramadan and a happy Eid!

-Also, massive thanks to my dad, a former Imam, for helping me out with this article!
+Also, massive thanks to A. Awadalla, my dad and a retired Imam, for helping me out with this article!